SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The Alcatraz Amber is a favorite of mine, and you can try experimental brews pulled straight from the tank – a unique experience in SF sports bars.

-For beer lovers, this is one classic sports bar that needs to be on your bucket list, and it's worth keeping up to date with their events list as there's always something happening.
+For beer lovers, this is a classic sports bar that needs to be on your bucket list.
+It's worth keeping up-to-date with their events list, as there's always something happening.

 This is the sort of bar you'll chance upon once in a while – it's popular with locals and tourists – and is strongly recommended by many satisfied customers.